 Eucalyptus oil opens up the lungs and sinuses, thereby improving circulation and reducing symptoms of allergies.
 Studies have shown that it produces a cold sensation in the nose that helps to improve airflow.
-(5)

 A 2011 study published in Evidence-Based Complementary and Alternative Medicine found that eucalyptus essential oil was an effective treatment for upper respiratory tract infections.
 Patients who were treated with eucalyptus spray reported an improvement in the severity of their most debilitating respiratory tract infection symptoms compared to participants in the placebo group.
 Improvement was defined as a reduction of sore throat, hoarseness or cough.
-(6)

 4. Lemon Oil

 Lemon oil supports lymphatic system drainage and helps with overcoming respiratory conditions.
 Studies have shown that lemon essential oil inhibits the growth of bacteria and boosts the immune system.
 When diffused at home, lemon oil can kill bacteria and eliminate allergy triggers in the air.
-(7, 8)

 Lemon water improves immune function and detoxifies the body.
 It stimulates the liver and flushes out toxins that can lead to inflammation and an overreactive immune system.
-Lemon water also stimulates white blood cell production, which is vital for immune system function because it helps to protect the body.
+Lemon water also stimulates white blood cell production, which is vital for immune system function because it helps protect the body.

-Lemon essential oil can also be used to disinfect your home, without depending on alcohol or bleach.
+Lemon essential oil can also be used to disinfect your home without depending on alcohol or bleach.
 It will remove bacteria and pollutants from your kitchen, bedroom and bathroom — reducing the triggers inside of your home and keeping the air clean for you and your family.

-Remedy: Add lemon oil to your laundry detergent, mix a couple of drops with water and spray it on your couches, sheets, curtains and carpets.
+Remedy: Add lemon oil to your laundry detergent, or mix a couple of drops with water and spray it on your couches, sheets, curtains and carpets.

 5. Tea Tree Oil

-It is an antiseptic agent and it has anti-inflammatory properties.
-Tea tree oil can be applied to the skin to kill bacteria and microorganisms; it can also be used as a household cleaner to disinfect the home and eliminate allergens.
-(9)
+It is an antiseptic agent, and it has anti-inflammatory properties.
+Tea tree oil can be applied to the skin to kill bacteria and microorganisms, and it can also be used as a household cleaner to disinfect the home and eliminate allergens.

 How to Use Essential Oils for Allergies